mikepound/cubes/README.md

 - Other languages would also have better support for multi-threading, which would be a transformative speedup
 - Calculating 24 rotations of a cube is slow, the only way to avoid this would be to come up with some rotationally invariant way of comparing cubes.
 I've not thought of one yet!

+## Contributing!
+Please do have a go makign the code better - the video has been up only a short while and we already have fantastic pull requests and issues / discussions.
+I won't merge anything immediately, because to be honest I have no idea what the best way to deal with the potential influx is!
+While I think about this (ideas welcome ;)) please do browse the issues and pull requests as there is some great stuff in here.

 ## References
 - [Wikipedia article](https://en.wikipedia.org/wiki/Polycube)
 - [This repository](https://github.com/noelle-crawfish/Enumerating-Polycubes) was a source of inspiration, and a great description of some possible ways to solve this.